About the Association

 The Association upholds the principle of equality of opportunity irrespective of beliefs, ethnicity, race or sex and pursues the goal of achieving benefits and working conditions for its members comparable to those at other major Canadian universities.

 The Association is also dedicated to the maintenance of harmonious relations with the public.

 The Association is run on a volunteer basis and depends on the active participation of its members.

-The affairs of CUASA are managed by the President (elected by the membership and serving as President-Elect, President and Past-President over three years) and a Steering Committee whose members are appointed for two year terms by the Council of Representatives.
+The affairs of CUASA are managed by the President (elected by the membership and serving as President, Vice President and Past-President over two years) and a Steering Committee whose members are appointed for two year terms by the Council of Representatives.
 Council members are elected for three-year terms from academic sub-units defined in the CUASA Constitution.

 Supporting the work of the Association are three full-time staff members.